hbb1/2d-gaussian-splatting/README.md

      --DTU_Official <path to the official DTU dataset>
 ```

+## FAQ
+- **Training does not converge.**  If your camera's principal point does not lie at the image center, you may experience convergence issues.
+Our code only supports the ideal pinhole camera format, so you may need to make some modifications.
+Please follow the instructions provided [here](https://github.com/graphdeco-inria/gaussian-splatting/issues/144#issuecomment-1938504456) to make the necessary changes.
+We have also modified the rasterizer in the latest [commit](https://github.com/hbb1/diff-surfel-rasterization/pull/6) to support data accepted by 3DGS.
+To avoid further issues, please update to the latest commit.

+- **No mesh / Broken mesh.** When using the *Bounded mesh extraction* mode, it is necessary to adjust the `depth_trunc` parameter to perform TSDF fusion to extract meshes.
+On the other hand, *Unbounded mesh extraction* does not require tuning the parameters but is less efficient.

+- **Can 3DGS's viewer be used to visualize 2DGS?** Technically, you can export 2DGS to 3DGS's ply file by appending an additional zero scale.
+However, due to the inaccurate affine projection of 3DGS's viewer, you may see some distorted artefacts.
+We are currently working on a viewer for 2DGS, so stay tuned for updates.

 ## Acknowledgements
 This project is built upon [3DGS](https://github.com/graphdeco-inria/gaussian-splatting).
 The TSDF fusion for extracting mesh is based on [Open3D](https://github.com/isl-org/Open3D).
 The rendering script for MipNeRF360 is adopted from [Multinerf](https://github.com/google-research/multinerf/), while the evaluation scripts for DTU and Tanks and Temples dataset are taken from [DTUeval-python](https://github.com/jzhangbs/DTUeval-python) and [TanksAndTemples](https://github.com/isl-org/TanksAndTemples/tree/master/python_toolbox/evaluation), respectively.
 We thank all the authors for their great repos.